Phluxor has two contexts,

 }

-method is a feature that provides the ability to receive a message wrapped in a Phluxor\ActorSystem\Message\MessageEnvelope
+The receive method is a feature that provides the ability to receive a message wrapped in a Phluxor\ActorSystem\Message\MessageEnvelope.

 <?php